LibreCAD/docs/ref/widgets.rst

 ..
 See icon mapping a eof

-Dock widgets can be moved to different areas by "grabbing" (left clicking and dragging) the title bar of the widget and releasing it in a new location.
-A widget can be left *floating* inside or outside of the drawing window, or placed in one of the four dock areas (left, right, top or bottom).
 Widgets can be placed either on top of an existing widget in any of the dock areas creating a tab for each of the widgets.
 Widgets can also be place above or below an existing widget dividing the area into multiple sections.

 In addition, dock widgets can be resized by clicking and dragging the edge of the widget's box.
 A widget has a minimum width of five icons and can be no shorter than the default height.